Biomedical engineer

 Work experience

-Prior practical experience isn't essential, but relevant work experience, for example in an engineering, design or research area, either through vacation work or a placement year is very helpful in getting a first job and making contacts.
+Prior practical experience isn't essential, but relevant work experience, for example in an engineering, design or research area is helpful for making contacts and getting a first job.

-Voluntary or paid work with children or adults with disabilities can make you aware of the need for products, such as specially adapted wheelchairs.
+Work experience with children or adults with disabilities is also helpful as it can make you aware of the need for products, such as specially adapted wheelchairs or prosthetic limbs.
+Look for local charities that may be able to provide some volunteering roles.

 Find out more about the different kinds of work experience and internships that are available.